From La Paz to the Amazon, here are the best places to visit in Bolivia. George Kalaouzis/Getty Images

 This protected section of the Amazon is only accessible via a three-day boat ride from Rurrenabaque, so getting here is part of the fun.

-4. Sucre
+6. Sucre

 Best place for historic architecture

-Taking its name from revolutionary leader, Antonio José de Sucre – who later became the second president of independent Bolivia – the nation's capital is a stunner.
+Taking its name from revolutionary leader, Antonio José de Sucre – who later became the second president of independent Bolivia – the nation's constitutional capital is a stunner.

 As the city where the Bolivian republic was founded, Sucre has plenty for history buffs to enjoy.
 Highlights include the Casa de la Libertad (House of Freedom), where the declaration of independence was signed in 1825.

 Also swing by the Cementerio Municipal, with its ornate mausoleums and magnificent gardens, and the Recoleta neighborhood, for fine views across the roofs and bell towers of the capital.
-With its comfortable weather, tasty food and rich historical heritage, Sucre is an essential stop on any Bolivia itinerary.

-5. Potosí
+7. Potosí

-Best place for history
+Best place for mining history

 In colonial times, the silver mines of Potosí turned this dizzyingly high outpost into one of the largest and most influential cities in the Americas, with its riches flowing back to the Spanish Empire.